![]() |

 Tatung Einstein Elite Information |

-One of the systems that Elite was converted to in 1985 was the Tatung Einstein home computer, this conversion being carried out by Merlin Software.
+One of the systems that Elite was converted to was the Tatung Einstein home computer, this conversion being carried out by Torus, and released by Merlin Software in 1987.
 As can be seen in the image of the front of the box above, no dedicated boxes were produced for this version, a situation it shared with the PC and MSX versions.
-Instead, small stickers were strategically placed on the boxes to hide the original artwork, although it can be seen that underneath the white sticker is the wording "Spectrum 48K" | |
+Instead, small stickers were strategically placed on the boxes to hide the original artwork, although it can be seen that underneath the white sticker is the wording "Spectrum 48K". | |

 Since the disc is heavily protected, it is difficult to ascertain which features are present in this version.
 What is known is that the iconic Fer-De-Lance is included, as are the Python, Krait and Thargoid ships. | |